Homotopy classes of gauge fields and the lattice: Local and global topological aspects of extended LG fields

-\begin{proof} Upon introducing the glueing mechanism, which is the fundamental step to integrate neighboring classes of cellularly equivalent maps to a new class over the union of their domains, and then repeating it as many times as necessary, it is possible to obtain an honest homotopy class in $\pi_{k}(G,g_{\tau}(c_{\sigma''}))$.
-Such procedure will finish after a finite number of steps.
+\begin{proof} The fundamental step to prove the lemma is a mechanism to glue neighboring classes to a new class over the union of their domain.
+After repeating the step as many (finite) times as necessary, we obtain an honest homotopy class in $\left[S^{k},G,g_{0}\right]$.